 And it’s funny, ain’t it?
 Today’s progressive bands – rock or metal – generate a ton of interest.
 Mainly because they’re outside of the proverbial … [...]
 Click to raid more!

 Last updated on 18 November 2020

 Well, I have dabbled in Progressive Rock and Metal for a while.
 But often we cover modern artists and sometimes forget the old masters.
 Because far into the past, there already were jewels that nobody really knows anymore.

-Salisbury, the 2nd studio album of the olden times Uriah Heep is one of them.
-The band’s name derives from the Charles Dickens novel David Copperfield.
+Salisbury, the 2nd studio album of early Uriah Heep is one of them.
+The band’s name derives from the Charles Dickens novel David Copperfield, by the way.
 Actually the antagonist hero in the story, no less.